The cost of traffic injuries and deaths is at its highest level since 2007 and doesn’t appear to be getting any better.

 The statistics released by the National Safety Council in July 2015 show an alarming increase of 30 percent over the first six months of 2014.

 Present indicators are that 2015 is destined to be the deadliest year for traffic deaths since 2007.
 These figures come from the National Safety Council (NSC), which reported almost 19,000 traffic-related deaths between January and June; an increase of 14 percent since the same period last year.
 In addition, there has been a significant increase in the overall costs associated with traffic accidents.
+Click here to see current car accident statistics in Texas.

 According to the NSC, there were nearly 2.3 million serious injuries during the first six months of 2015 – an increase of 30 percent over the same period in 2014.
 The costs associated with those crashes also increased by 24 percent.
 These costs include medical care, losses in wages and productivity, and damage to property.
 This increase represents a dollar amount of $152 billion.